ryanAltobello/react-context/README.md

 ## React/Context

-Exampple use of the React/Context system
+Example use of the React/Context system